rmello4d/seed-angular2-material-wakanda/README.md

 2. Clone or download the zip file of [this repository](https://github.com/rmello4d/seed-angular2-material-wakanda/archive/master.zip) to your computer

-3. Go to the place where you download/unzip your seed-angular2-material-wakanda repository and copy the subfolder angular2-Material to /Documents/Wakanda/wakanda-extension-templates/web (PS> this folder may vary if you have a windows or mac machine, in doubt,  just look for the wakanda-extension-templates/web folder and  copy the angular2-Material folder there)
+3. Go to the place where you download/unzip your seed-angular2-material-wakanda repository and copy the subfolder angular2-Material to /Documents/Wakanda/wakanda-extension-templates/web (PS> this folder may vary if you have a windows or mac machine, in doubt,  just look for the wakanda-extension-templates/web folder and  copy the angular2-Material folder there)<br>PS.<br>

-PS.<br>
 MAC: /Documents/Wakanda/wakanda-extension-templates/web<br>
 Windows : Wakanda Enterprise\Studio\Extensions\wakanda-extension-templates\web<br>